Back to Blog

 How to Pilot Agentic Coding Without Disrupting Production

 Let's get practical.
-You've got buy-in for a pilot.
-You've identified use cases.
-You've got a team ready to experiment.
+You've got buy-in for a pilot, you've identified use cases, and you've got a team ready to experiment.
 Now what?

 Start with internal tools.
-Not customer-facing production code—internal developer tools, build scripts, testing utilities, documentation generators.
-Places where the blast radius of mistakes is measured in annoyed developers, not customer tickets.
+Not customer-facing production code, but internal developer tools, build scripts, testing utilities, and documentation generators.
+Places where a mistake annoys a few developers instead of generating customer tickets.

 Create a shared knowledge base.
 When a developer finds a prompt pattern that works brilliantly, document it.
 When someone discovers a task that agents consistently botch, document that too.
 You're building institutional knowledge about how to work with these tools.

-And here's something most teams miss: pair your strongest engineers with agentic tools first, not your junior developers.
-I know the temptation is to use agents as training wheels.
+One thing most teams get backwards: pair your strongest engineers with agentic tools first, not your junior developers.
+The temptation is to use agents as training wheels.
 Resist it.

 Your senior engineers will push the tools harder, identify limitations faster, and establish best practices that junior developers can then learn from.
 They'll also catch subtle bugs that less experienced developers might miss.